 Sweet meets salty in this recipe for Chocolate-Covered Bacon.
 If you've never tried bacon and chocolate together, you might be surprised at how well rich, semi-sweet chocolate complements the smoky flavor of crispy bacon.
-I like to top mine with a few sprinkles of flaked sea salt, but you can use toasted nuts or any other toppings of your choice.
+You can top yours with a few sprinkles of flaked sea salt, as well as toasted nuts or any other toppings of your choice.

 - 12 strips bacon